FyraLabs/stratum/HACKING.md

   - Copy the contents of the commit to be merged into the upper layer of the base commit
   - Run `mkcomposefs` to create a new ComposeFS layer from the upper layer

-  This causes performance issues as it will copy the contents of the commit, and then proceed to recreate a new ComposeFS layer from the unified view, so performance will be `sum (N_total * log N_total + S_total)  for i = 1 to M`, where:
+  This causes performance issues as it will copy the contents of the commit, and then proceed to recreate a new ComposeFS layer from the unified view, so performance will be `O(N_total * log N_total + S_total)`, where:
   - N_total = total number of files across all commits being merged
   - S_total = total size (in bytes) of all files across all commits
   - M = number of commits being merged